mic-kuu/ud036_StarterCode/README.md

 In order to generate a different content, simply modify created movies objects and\or their arrangement in the movies array.
 The HTML+CSS is designed to work best with 2-6 movies defined.

 The project was designed and tested using **Python 2.7.3** and it will work best in that enviroment.
 There is no guarante that it will work on different Python releases.

+## Contributions
+Special thanks to [wesbos](https://github.com/wesbos) for the inspiration for the layout of the site - [repository](https://github.com/wesbos/JavaScript30/tree/master/05%20-%20Flex%20Panel%20Gallery)

 ## License
 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)